enginmanap/limonEngine-docs/docs/ExtendingByAPI/implementPlayerExtension.rst

 Player extensions are main ways of handling input in Limon Engine.
 Input from player is first handled by PhysicalPlayer class, which governs look around and movement, then all input information is passed to selected extension, so it can handle custom interactions, like pickups, shooting etc. On the other side, any interaction send by other entities to player is directly passed to player extension for handling.

+Player extensions follow the :ref:`unified parameter contract <GenericParameter-unified-contract>`.
+Like Triggers, the base class holds the values on a protected ``parameters`` member: you seed any default parameters into that member in the **constructor**, the base ``getParameters() const`` returns it, and ``setParameters()`` overwrites it when the designer edits values or a map is loaded.
+The configured values are persisted with the map and editable in the editor.
+An extension with no configurable settings simply seeds nothing and the member stays empty.

 PlayerExtensionInterface Class
 ______________________________